Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Many organizations begin rationalization projects using spreadsheets.

-This approach appears simple, but it quickly becomes unmanageable.
+This approach appears to be simple, but it quickly can become unmanageable.

 Spreadsheets struggle to handle: